AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/otiotool.md

 ```

 ### Verify Media Existence
 Checks if media files exist.
-Note, only local file paths are checked by `otiotool` not URLs or other non-file path media references.
+Note: only local file paths are checked by `otiotool`, not URLs or other non-file path media references.
 ```bash
 otiotool -i premiere_example.otio --verify-media
 ```